2KAbhishek/fcc-boilerplate-express/README.md

 ## What is this

-This repo contains the project created for FreeCodeCamp's [Basic Node and Express](https://www.freecodecamp.org/learn/back-end-development-and-apis/#basic-node-and-express), part of the Backen-End Development track.
+This repo contains the project created for FreeCodeCamp's [Basic Node and Express](https://www.freecodecamp.org/learn/back-end-development-and-apis/#basic-node-and-express), part of the Back-End Development track.

 ## Inspiration